top of page

 WORKING TO PASS THE NEW YORK HEALTH ACT

-WORKING TO PASS THE NEW DEAL FOR CUNY
+THE NEW DEAL FOR CUNY

 The City University of New York System (CUNY) was once a model for the whole country.
 The list of those who graduated from it, or who depended on it for an important part of their education, is both long and illustrious.
 It was an important bridge out of poverty and a component of New York's economic machine.
 Tuition was free.